mitre/fieldmanual/sphinx-docs/Server-Configuration.md

 Caldera's configuration file is located at `conf/local.yml`, written on the first run.
 If the server is run with the `--insecure` option (not recommended), CALDERA will use the file located at `conf/default.yml`.

+Configuration file changes must be made while the server is shut down.
+Any changes made to the configuration file while the server is running will be overwritten.

 The YAML configuration file contains all the configuration variables CALDERA requires to boot up and run.
 A documented configuration file is below:

 ```yaml
 ability_refresh: 60  # Interval at which ability YAML files will refresh from disk